davedawkins/Fable.React.DrawingCanvas/README.md

 I noticed that I would do a lot of `save`/`restore` sub-drawings so I wanted to build a construct in to do that automatically.
 If you see `Insert` anywhere, this takes a sub-drawing and automatically wraps it with `save`/`restore`.
 I wondered about doing with the same with `beginPath/fill` and `beginPath/stroke` sequences.

 ## Issues

-- arc() and fillText() take optional arguments, but I haven't found a way to handle this nicely as a CE or DU.
-As a CE, you can make the member function take an optional argument, but the compiler isn't happy when you omit the value.
-Worse, you can't then pass "None", you have to pass the wrapped type (eg, bool).
-This means you can't tell arc() to draw the shortest arc by passing "None", you have to pass "true" or "false".
-It's better as the DU type "Arc" where you can pass "None", or "Some true|false".

 - The CE implementation is a lot of wrapper code around the DU, and I'm not sure how much value it adds.
 I didn't quite get the `for` and `if/then/else` constructs that I wanted, and from what I can tell, that's down to the use of `CustomExpression`.
 On the other hand, I'm very new to this, and I might be missing something.
 There's probably a good reason Maxime didn't go down this route.